 Your content is what will attract new viewers and potentially build a community over time.
 Here are a few ways you can improve your content on Twitch:

-- Find ways to increase the value of your content.
+• Find ways to increase the value of your content to your specific audience.
 Try new skins, work at becoming a better gamer, or play games with your viewers.
 Find ways to teach new tips and techniques to your viewers

-- Try something new.
-Expanding your current content can help you find new viewers who would never search your original category.
+• Try something new.
+Expanding your content can help you find new viewers who would never search your original category.

 Twitch Partnership Application

-After you have met the minimum channel requirements to meet the Twitch partnership program, you can apply through the platform.
+After you have met the minimum channel requirements for the Twitch partnership program, you can apply through the platform.
 You will not automatically be given partner status like you were given affiliate.
 Be professional and thorough in how you believe you have earned the status.
-Have a friend (or another streamer) proof-read your application before you submit it.
+Have a friend (or another streamer) proofread your application before you submit it.

 How Twitch Reviews a Partnership Application